Post-Pandemic, Radio-Listening Consumers Buy Based on Quality – InsideRadio

 Provoke Insights president, Carly Fink, will be rejoining the Radio Advertising Bureau for a live presentation on retail consumer insights.

-The session is ideal for those interested in retail trends, in addition to broadcasters planning campaigns for key events later in the year, like the back-to-school and holiday seasons.
+on is ideal for those interested in retail trends, in addition to broadcasters planning campaigns for key events later in the year, like the back-to-school and holiday seasons.

 Though most COVID-19 restrictions have been lifted, buying behaviors have changed.
 This presentation will examine the extent and effect of these consumer shifts and help brands prepare for such adjustments.